beamable/UnrealSDK/Docs/docs/guides/intro-microservices.md

 # Getting Started with C# Microservices
-To get started with Microservices in your project, you need a couple of things:

-- Most Unreal `.[vcs]ignore` file templates will ignore all `*.sln` files.
-Instead of doing that, make sure to only ignore in the root directory with this  `/*.sln` instead of `*.sln`.
-	- You can also just ensure your Microservice `.sln` is not ignored explicitly.
-- Ensure you have the Beamable CLI installed.

 Creating your first microservice will automatically create your solution for you.
 Following the guide below will generate the following recommended folder structure:

 ```